 Or, to make it even more straightforward, you can allow the customer to ask their questions.
 Similarly, to what Canva does:

-Such email will not only give you a chance to talk in-depth about the products or services, but it will also make you seem helpful.
+Such an email will not only give you a chance to talk in-depth about your products or services, but it will also make you seem helpful.

 Additionally, you will also be perceived as a business that cares about their customers and not just sales.
 By taking care of the subscriber's needs, you increase the possibility of conversion.